poseidon/typhoon/docs/bare-metal.md

 ```

 !!! warning
-    `terrafrom apply` will hang connecting to a controller if `ssh-agent` does not contain the SSH key.
+    `terraform apply` will hang connecting to a controller if `ssh-agent` does not contain the SSH key.

 ## Apply